Drip Capital: Products and services

 Drip Capital currently offers collateral-free finance to businesses participating in international trade.
 The company uses electronic data and its proprietary automated risk management system to assess its customers and their deals.
 Drip offers credit lines ranging from $100,000 to $2.5 million, depending on the size of the business and its requirement.

 Drip Capital has been extensively engaging with various trade associations and export promotion councils like FIEO, EEPC, CHEMEXCIL, and PLEXCONCIL to educate exporters about its product offerings.
 In November 2021, Drip Capital announced two new partnerships, a collaboration with CARGOES Finance by DP World and another with TradeLens, a blockchain enabled digital platform, to enable access to working capital for emerging market small and medium-sized businesses.

 In September 2020, Drip Capital was named to the CB Insights Fintech 250 list.
 In March 2022, it was featured in Y Combinator's Top Companies list.

 Growth and Funding

-Since the start of operations, Drip has raised nearly $525 million through venture capital and debt.
-The company has raised over $95 million through investors such as Accel Partners, Sequoia Capital, TI Platform, Wing VC, Irongrey and Y Combinator and over $430 million from banks like the East West Bank and Barclays along with family offices, HNIs, institutional investors and wealth advisors.
-As of March 2022, it has funded more than $2.2 billion of international trade.
+Drip Capital has raised nearly $640 million in venture capital and debt funding since it started operations.
+Drip is backed by prominent equity investors, including, Accel, Wing, Transpose Platform, Peak XV Partners (Sequoia India), Sumitomo Mitsui Banking Corporation (SMBC), GMO Payment Gateway, and Y-Combinator.
+On the debt side, Drip partners with leading financial institutions including IFC, Barclays and East West bank.
+As of July 2024, it has funded more than $6.3 billion of international trade.